 Snowy is one of the more demanding hikes in Hamilton County and is also one of the 100 highest highest peaks in the Adirondacks.
-Its steep trail and rugged terrain you will earn every bit of this mountain's elevation.
+Its steep trail and rugged terrain will make you earn every bit of this mountain's elevation.
+At 3,899 feet in elevation, Snowy Mountain is just shy of being an Adirondack High Peak, and many hikers use Snowy as a warm up for the 46 High Peaks that go above 4,000 feet.
 Even though tough, it is a very popular destination for those visiting Hamilton County.

 How to get there

 From the intersection of Route 28 and Route 30 in Indian Lake follow Route 30 toward Speculator.
 Continue for just over 7 miles to the trailhead on the right; parking is on the left.